 In this activity, participants look at how they can manage expectations in their flights to smoothly implement change.

-Distribute eSchool, 12 Lessons: Managing Expectations for Leading Change (2018).
+Distribute Global College of PME, 12 Lessons: Managing Expectations for Leading Change.

 When complete, continue.

 Begin the activity.

 One of the most important things you can do as a flight commander is help your subordinates understand the change that is coming.
 By helping to “manage expectations” you can ensure a smoother transition to, or adoption of, any change.